Classes of Holomorphic Multicomplex-Valued Functions Generated by Elliptic-Admissible Involutions: Involutions preserving elementary units

-must be in the kernel of the matrix which is precisely $Y^\top$.
-If the dimension of the kernel of $Y^\top$ is equal to $k$, then the number of ways of choosing the sign column
+Finally, to fully specify the involution $f = f_{M, \vec w}$, one has to choose the sign vector $\vec w$.
+By Lemma~\ref{L:SignVectors} (c), for each admissible matrix $Y$ (or equivalently for each admissible matrix $M$), the sign vectors $\vec w$ form a coset of $\ker (Y^{\top})$ in $\mathbb F_2^n$, namely the solution set of the affine system $Y^{\top} \vec w \equiv \vec c \pmod 2$ in \eqref{Eq:AffineSign}.
+If the dimension of the kernel of $Y^\top$ is equal to $k$, then the number of ways of choosing the components of $\vec{w}$ is therefore equal to